Jonoh89/BackboneBattleships/README.md

 ### Install Dependencies

-There is two kinds of dependencies in this project: node tools and JavaScript librarys.
+There is two kinds of dependencies in this project: node tools and JavaScript libraries.

 * You get the tools the project depend upon via `npm`, the [node package manager][npm].
 * You get the Backbone code via `bower`, a [client-side code package manager][bower].

-I have preconfigured `npm` to automatically run `bower` so we can simply do:
+I have pre-configured `npm` to automatically run `bower` so we can simply do:

 ```
 npm install